meditationstuff/protocol_1/auxiliary.md

 [<a href="#721auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

-# <span id="722auxiliary"></span> keep doing what you're doing until there is something better to do (without necessarily specifically looking for some better thing): (h)
+# <span id="722auxiliary"></span> keep doing what you're doing until there is something better to do (without necessarily specifically looking for some better thing) [h]:

 Thus.